R32/r32.github.io/_posts/haxe/2014-03-30-haxe-commands.markdown

 # 示例: @:bitmap("myfile.png|jpg|gif") class MyBitmapData extends flash.display.BitmapData {}
 @:bitmap             : (Bitmap file path)Embeds given bitmap data into the class (must extend flash.display.BitmapData) (flash only)

+@:bridgeProperties   : Creates native property bridges for all Haxe properties
+                       in this class. (cs only)

 # 使用宏构建这个类或枚举
 @:build              : (Build macro call)Builds a class or enum from a macro